Iso Omena: Area

+It has approximately 2,600 parking spaces in total.

 Services

 Services offered include: library, Espoo city common service centre, ticket service and medical and dental health service, chapel, KELA, office of the Finnish employment bureau, and a movie theatre.

 Connections

-Iso Omena can be reached by all buses travelling along Länsiväylä past Matinkylä, and by buses passing over Piispansilta.
-Beginning from November 2017, the shopping centre can also be reached by the metro.
-The Matinkylä metro station is located directly under the southern part of Iso Omena.
+Iso Omena can be reached by metro, busses, car, bikes and by foot.
+The Matinkylä metro station and locan bus terminal is located directly under the southern part of Iso Omena.
+Iso Omena can be additionally reached by all buses travelling along Länsiväylä to or past Matinkylä, and by buses passing over Piispansilta.